jalani2727/Capstone-Raspberry-Projects/README.md

 Note_B = 10
 ```

-<p>As this library is already desinged to pick up the sharps and flats represented in the list of variables, such an extensive list ws unneccasary.
-The only notes that aren't deteectable out of the box are notes C and F on the chromoatic scale so they were the only additions i'd made to the cent variabes.</p>
+<p>As this library is already designed to pick up the sharps and flats represented in the list of variables, such an extensive list was unneccasary.
+The only notes that aren't detectable out of the box are C and F on the chromoatic scale.
+As such, they were the only additions i'd made to the cent variabes.</p>
 <br>